nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: If not already on the home tab, the UI will switch to the home tab.
 1. Switching to expired tab
     1. Test case: `expired`<br>
-       Expected: If not already on the expired tab, the UI will switch to the home tab.
+       Expected: If not already on the expired tab, the UI will switch to the expired tab.
 1. Switching to completed tab
     1. Test case: `completed`<br>
-       Expected: If not already on the completed tab, the UI will switch to the home tab.
+       Expected: If not already on the completed tab, the UI will switch to the completed tab.
 1. Switching to uncompleted tab
    1. Test case: `uncompleted`<br>
-      Expected: If not already on the uncompleted tab, the UI will switch to the home tab.
+      Expected: If not already on the uncompleted tab, the UI will switch to the uncompleted tab.

 ## 7.6 Sorting Tasks